Balanced Ligamentous (and Tissue) Tension – Canine Module Five

 Our pathway courses are validated by the European School of Osteopathy.
 For more information on the ESO, go to: https://www.eso.ac.uk

-If you would like to be considered for this module (Level Two Pathway), please contact us today.
-We look forward to having you onboard!
+If you would like to take this module as standalone CPD, please click on the fish and contact us today.